AhmedMourad0/no-copy/README.md

-- Currently, you cannot have a method named `copy` with the same signature (return type included) in your `@NoCopy` annotated data class or you will get IDE and compiler errors.
+- Currently, you cannot have a method named `copy` with the same signature (return type included) in your `@NoCopy` annotated data class or you will get IDE and compilation errors.
 (Attempting this, however, can be considered a bad practice as `copy` has a very defined behaviour in `Kotlin`, replacing it with your own custom implementation can be misleading)